-Imposing equations on a scheme is the same as imposing them on the affinization, which in this case is \junk{the space $\calO_\varepsilon$ of matrices with spectrum $\varepsilon_1^{(j)} \varepsilon_2^{(n)} 0^{(n-j)}$.} a space of nilpotent matrices $X$.
+Imposing equations on a scheme is the same as imposing them on the affinization, which in this case is a space of nilpotent matrices $X$.
 The torus acting on this space is the $2n$-torus with weights $(x_i),(y_i)$ on $\CC^n\oplus \CC^n$, plus $\hbar$ from the circle that acts by dilation on the cotangent fibers, or acts by scaling on these matrices.
 Hence the weights of the $(2n)^2$ matrix entries are

 Recall from equation \eqref{eq:specialtorus} that to intertwine our $\Uq(\lie{sl}_3[z])$-representations, one needs to specialize these evaluation parameters as $y_i = x_i+\hbar$.
 That would make the weights now